 Ai-li also was born in America, in a family of second-generation Chinese immigrants.
 She has always been for languages.
 Before she went to school, she learned American along with Chinese.
 She started to learn German and French when she was about seven years old.

-Seriously speaking, the human language faculty is neural.
+To be serious, the human language faculty is neural.
 The way we internalize language knowledge depends on the way we conceptualize language facts, whatever the language or languages we learn.

 Second language learners produce utterances different from those by other people, says Mr. Selinker.
 Let us think, is this different? ;)